wevote/WebApp/docs/installing/CLONING_CODE.md

         1. The command "pbcopy" copies the contents of the "~/.ssh/id_rsa.pub" key file so you can paste it.

-1. Go your "Settings" page in Github.
+1. Go to your "Settings" page in Github.
 In the left navigation, choose "SSH and GPG keys".

 Click the "New SSH key" button to the right of "SSH keys".